Did you know?

 There are plenty of great places for families to eat out when visiting the coastal city of Durban, from coffee shops that cater for the little ones to steakhouses with play areas to keep the kids occupied.

 uShaka Marine World is currently Durban’s top family attraction, and has some themed dining too.
-Kids will love the Upper Deck, aboard the Phantom Ship flanked by open ocean exhibitions.
-In the stern of the same ship is the Cargo Hold restaurant, surrounded by the glass of the shark tank.
+Kids will love the Centre Court restaurant, aboard the Phantom Ship flanked by open ocean exhibitions.
+In the stern of the same ship is the Cargo Hold restaurant, surrounded by the glass of a shark tank, where diners can see sub-adult silvertip sharks, black-tip reef sharks, guitarfish and barracudas (among others) while they eat.

 There are over 35 food outlets at the sprawling Gateway World shopping centre in Umhlanga.
 Some are better than others, of course, but you won’t go hungry as the kids get to skate, action kart, watch movies or visit the ScienCentre.